freeverseio/LAOS-roadmap/README.md

 ### Deliverable 2:
 The second deliverable is focused entirely on creating a trustless bridge between the LAOS evolution chains and the ownership chain.
 To achieve this, we will install an evolution chain light client in the ownership chain and initiate a bridge service between the two chains.
-Additionally, we will open the Grandpa-XCM channel from the evolution chain to the ownership chain.
+In future deliverables, the bridge will be used to open the Grandpa-XCM channel from the evolution chain to the ownership chain.

 ![](./relay_ownership_evolution_bridge.drawio.svg)